 We’ve only run one successful Kickstarter campaign as a publisher, so most of this will entail what worked for Cemetery Gates Media in raising $29k last October for Corpse Cold.
 But if you’re an indie publisher in the horror/sci-fi/fantasy genres, I think our lessons learned will most readily apply to your crowdfunding project.

-The following is a questionnaire that one might ask themselves before launching any Kickstarter, followed by my answers as related to launching a book.
+The following is a series of questions one might ask themselves before launching any Kickstarter, followed by my answers as related to launching a book.

 Do I have a unique product?